 Who Am I and What Am I Doing as a Full-Time Artist?

-At least it’s still January and close enough to the beginning of the year.
-I have girded myself with all the inspiration and optimistic hope necessary to believe that this is going to be a great and revolutionary year for me.
+I have girded myself with all the inspiration and optimistic hope necessary to believe that this is going to be a great and revolutionary path for me.

 The reality of suddenly finding myself as a full-time artist